adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Add contentonly to get-graphresourcewithmetadata
+* Use begin / process / end in key commands to correctly support pipeline
 * Fix directory header inconsistency which used graph qualified paths in some cases, others no graph
 * Rationalize Get-GraphChildItem and new Get-GraphItem
 * Add methods to Get-GraphType